 Sea Lion Island visitors sometimes complain about the big hair dye marks we put on the animals.
 We understand that dye marks are not very nice to see.
 On the other side, these marks are an essential research tool, and the wide use of them permit us to recognize almost all breeding individuals of the population.
-Dye marking poses no threat to the animal health, and in most cases it is usually accomplished without any particular disturbance.
-Moreover, dye marks last just until the molt.
-We really appreciate visitors patience toward marks, and leave one of the breeding areas as much mark-free as possible (please ask Jenny for instructions to get there).
+Dye marking poses no threat to the animal health, in most cases it is accomplished without any particular disturbance of the animal, and last just until the molt.
+Moreover, dye marks permit to identify the animals from distance, avoiding the need to get close and read the tags.
+We really appreciate visitors patience toward marks, and we leave one of the breeding areas as much mark-free as possible (please ask to the lodge staff how to get to the marks-free area).